Alumni Spotlight: Alisa Garcia

 Did 21CL assist you in developing a leadership style that makes you an effective leader? if so how?
 And have you recently learned something else about leadership?
 Please share!

-Paint a brief picture of what you are doing now
+Paint a brief picture about yourself and what you are doing now

 How did participating in 21CL transform you and lead you to where you are now?